mrkafk/exchange_directories/README.md

 # I did not write this program, merely host it here because it no longer seems to be available in old repository.
 # Actual author of the program is Frank B. Brokken.

+See `xd.README` for more details.

 # How it works

 1. compile the program

 `./build`

+2. copy `xd` binary somewhere to your PATH.

-2. add following function to your `.bash_profile`:
+3. add following function to your `.bash_profile`:

 function cx ()
 {
             cd `/usr/local/bin/xd \$*`
 }

-3. now, if you issue
+4. now, if you issue

 `cx ulb`